axiom-data-science/sccoos-sass-calibration/architecture.md

 installing them at the sites.
 * The end goal is for this system to be running automatically in real-time.
 * Calibrations will also have to be done for times past to correct errors.
+* Output data must be easily readable by packrat
+  * different sites in different files
+  * each record has a time record that can be parsed
+  * all garbage characters stripped out
+    * especially from columns used in calculations
+    * and columns read in by packrat

 Table of Contents: